rolandoam/FakeWebGL/README.md

 ## How can I add my own classes to javascript?

 That also should be easy.
-Just look at the implementation of the TestClass.
+Just look at the implementation of the XMLHttpRequest.
 There are several macros there that will help you go through it.
 At some point I'll write documentation :) - Although I keep saying that all the time...